Realizing Release: Parole Advocacy and The Fight for Decarceration

 September 14 | 3:15 PM

 Realizing true release from punishment requires us to address the many ways punishment continues after incarceration.
-In this plenary, hear directly from advocates who have navigated supervision about how systems continue to surveil, control and punish people after release, how these systems play an integral role in maintaining the prison industrial complex, and how communities are mobilizing to resist and challenge them.
+In this plenary, we heard directly from advocates who have navigated supervision about how systems continue to surveil, control and punish people after release, how these systems play an integral role in maintaining the prison industrial complex, and how communities are mobilizing to resist and challenge them.

 Speakers: